 Project FEET: Recognising and treating pain in lame dairy cows

-Project FEET Recognising and treating pain in lame dairy cows: a whole team approach
+Project FEET: Recognising and treating pain in lame dairy cows is a whole team approach

-The VetPartners Production Animal Clinical Board Mobility Special Interest Group (SIG) are delighted to launch Project FEET!
+The VetPartners Production Animal Clinical Board Mobility Special Interest Group (SIG) are excited to announce that the data analysis for Project FEET is now underway!
 Project FEET stands for Furthering the Evidence-base on cow mobility by Engaging the whole Team.

 ‘Lameness in dairy cows remains the elephant in the room where we know the national prevalence is high, but we are often guilty of thinking of it as someone else’s problem.
 It is a welfare issue for the cows, a perception issue for dairy farming and is something that we need to collectively take ownership of.
 Improving lameness takes two angles treating and managing lame cows and preventing new cases.
 This project focuses on treatment and management of lame cows.’